Frederoche/Webgl-FFT-Ocean-/README.md

 Commands:
   - W: toggle wireframe
-  - Left, right, up down arrow: directions, displacement
+  - Left, right, up, down arrow: displacement given a direction
-  - a,z: pitch,
+  - s,x: pitch,
+  - a,z : up, down

 Small program written in typescript.
 It displays a wave constructed by the inverse FFT of the Phillips spectrum.